mayu-live/framework/klenod-plan.md

 - 2026-09-06: Updated the route documentation to use Klenod's `+page`, `+layout`, dynamic-segment, and not-found conventions, and documented `klenod.config.rb` route-directory overrides.
+- 2026-09-06: Verified that grouped, optional catch-all, and intercepted routes resolve through Mayu's Klenod adapter; parallel routes and error views were already covered by their dedicated adapter tests.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is